faithlets/Printf/README.md

 README.md

 0x11.
 C - printf team project

-Group Project:

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life